 What we don’t: Not a standout in any specific category.

 Klymit’s radical X Frame pad may have put the company on the map, but their follow-up Insulated Static V Lite is their best offering.
 Whereas the X Frame cuts away excess materials and resembles a skeleton (and offers no insulation from the ground), the Static V Lite is a little more traditional and comfortable.
 We particularly like the 23-inch width (most regular pads are 20 in. wide).
 Combined with raised baffles along the sides, the Klymit is a stable and roomy sleeping platform that is great for active sleepers.
-And priced at just $100 on Amazon at the time of publishing, it’s a great value, too.
+And priced at just $110, it’s a great value, too.

 Outside of the extra space and very competitive price, however, the Insulated Static V Lite doesn’t really stand out.
 Using 30-denier fabric, we’d expect it to weigh less than 1 pound 3.6 ounces (the warmer 1-lb.
 XTherm has 70D material on its bottom), so you sacrifice durability without the typical reward of weight.
 Its V-like baffles also can’t match the sleeping comfort of the premium options above from Sea to Summit, Therm-a-Rest, Big Agnes, and Nemo, which drops the Klymit to the very bottom of our list.
 For an even cheaper pad, check out the uninsulated Static V (R-value: 1.3).